evidence-dev/evidence/sites/docs/docs/core-concepts/formatting/index.md

 description: 'Number and date formatting options in Evidence'
 ---

 The easiest way to format numbers and dates in Evidence is through component props.
-You can pass in any of the follwing:
+You can pass in any of the following:
 - Excel-style format codes
 - Evidence's [built-in formats](#built-in-formats)
 - [Custom formats](#custom-formats)